Non-Melanoma Skin Cancers: The Basics

 Diagnosis of Non-Melanoma Skin Cancer

-When your health care provider suspects a non-melanoma skin cancer, a biopsy will be performed.
-A pathology report will be completed by a dermatopathologist and sent to your provider.
+If your healthcare provider thinks you have non-melanoma skin cancer, you will have a biopsy.
+A dermapathologist will do a pathology report and send it to your healthcare provider.
 A pathology report describes all of the aspects of the skin cancer.

 Staging